-An example of environmental initiatives for future JUBs is the connection of the proposed Trade and Industry Tower to the District Cooling System planned for Kai Tak developments and the adoption of state-of-the-art energy efficient designs and technologies for the project including rainwater recycling system, photovoltaic panels, lift power regeneration system, sun tracking light pipes, solar chimney and daylight suntubes, etc. In examining the site utilization of development projects, the Agency continued to ensure that the proposed projects optimise the development potential of the sites and would cater for the user departments' present and future needs.
+In examining the site utilization of development projects, the Agency continued to ensure that the proposed projects optimise the development potential of the sites and would cater for the user departments' present and future needs.
 Where the proposals involve the re-provisioning of any existing facilities, consideration will be given to the beneficial use of the existing accommodation after re-provisioning.
-The Agency also reminds departments of the need to follow EPD's guidelines in addressing environmental concerns when they draw up their development proposals.
+The Agency also reminds departments of the need to follow EPD's guidelines in addressing environmental concerns in drawing up their development proposals.